YecineM/First-repo/README.md

     I'm a pharmacy student, but I like coding.
     I love maths too.
     I recently fell in love with history..
-    I think I'll have to give up one my hobbies,
-    It's just too much.
+    I think I'll have to give up one of my hobbies, It's just too much.

 See what I'm doing here ?